roajonny/common/docs/source/requirements/functional_coverage.rst

    * "We didn't think about that"

-   These two are, by definition, hard to time-box and conceptually malleable as management risks during project planning, and materialize as technical risks during development
+   These two are, by definition, hard to time-box and conceptually malleable as management risks during project planning, and later materialize as technical risks during development

-   Presenting estimates in such a fashion helps compartmentalize a design into phases, and buffers for these occasions
+   Presenting estimates in such a fashion helps compartmentalize the development into phases, and buffers for these occasions